Sitefinity/nextjs-samples/docs/CI-CD.md

 1. In Sitefinity Cloud, navigate to your dedicated Key Vault instance.
 For more information, see [Azure Key Vault](https://www.progress.com/documentation/sitefinity-cms/cloud/use-key-vault).
 Under **Secrets**, find the **LocalValidationKey** and copy the value of the secret.
-2. Set the **SF_CLOUD_KEY** environment variable with the value of the secret copied in the previous step.
+2. Set the **SF_LOCAL_VALIDATION_KEY** environment variable with the value of the secret copied in the previous step.

 ### Host Sitefinity CMS in Azure
 If your project is hosted on Azure App Services, you need to make some specific settings, so that your Sitefinity CMS can communicate with the Renderer application: